appsmithorg/appsmith-docs/website/docs/reference/widgets/button/README.md

 <dd>

 It reflects the state of the widget's **Disabled** setting.
-It is represented by a boolean value, where true indicates that the widget is inactive, and false indicates that it is enabled for user interaction.
+It is represented by a boolean value, where true indicates that the widget is disabled, and false indicates that it is enabled for user interaction.

 *Example:*
 ```js